RillingDev/rilling.dev/01.blog/10.getting-into-javascript-building-and-bundling-part-2-Bundling-Tools/item.md

 ### [Rollup](http://rollupjs.org/)

 Rollup is the youngest of the bundler listed but grows at a steady rate (roughly 113 commits/month!) nonetheless.
-Rollup specialises in ES6 modules but supports CommonJS as well.
-The huge advantage of Rollup/ES6 Modules is the so-called "Tree-shaking": you can specify in the import statement which parts of the file required should be included, allowing to select just one part of a library for example which allows for a much smaller and organised output file.
-The plugins available for Rollup allow for a build process similar to webpack, with plugins for babel or uglifyjs for example.
+Rollup specializes in ES6 modules but supports CommonJS as well.
+The huge advantage of Rollup/ES6 Modules is the so-called "Tree-shaking": you can specify in the import statement which parts of the file required should be included, allowing to select just one part of a library for example which allows for a much smaller and organized output file.
+The plugins available for Rollup allow for a build process similar to webpack, with plugins for babel or uglifyJS for example.
 Another cool thing about Rollup is the focus on ES6 Modules, In which I see the future of module bundling.

 Pro: